Luang Prabang montane rain forests: Flora

 There is not one single type of rainforest in the ecoregion.
-Rather, there are many different forest communities reflecting location, altitude, and local climate.
+Rather, there are many different forest communities reflecting location, elevation, and local climate.
 Starting at 800 meters elevation, the lower tropical seasonal rainforest becomes the montane rainforest, with a dominant canopy of Dipterocarpus turbinatus (source of keruing wood), and Wax tree (Toxicodendron succedaneum).
 Also present at this transitional level are palm trees such as the Sugar palm (Arenga pinnata).
 At elevations of 1,500 meters, broadleaf evergreen forests of Castanopsis hystrix are found.
 The low, open nature of the forest may be due to past clearing or fire.
 At these levels there are also conifer hardwood forests of Quercus griffithii (an oak with an oblong crown) and Keteleeria (Keteleeria evelyniana).
 Thinner soils support Engelhardia on granitic soils, or Khasi pine (Pinus kesiya) on clay or sandstone.

 Fauna

-Due to the relative isolation of the area, there are significant populations of rare large mammals including the critically endangered Red-shanked douc, the endangered Asian elephant and the endangered Eld's deer.
+Due to the relative isolation of the area, there are significant populations of rare large mammals including the critically endangered Red-shanked douc, the endangered Asian elephant, and the endangered Eld's deer.
 Over 540 bird species are known to have territory extending into the ecoregion.

 Protected areas

+18.9% of the ecoregion is in protected areas.
 Protected areas in the ecoregion include: